nate-parrott/spiceX/README.md

 ## Running the Spice UI

+Before running the UI, you need to run the `piserver` program, which lets the web-based UI connect to the Pi camera and LED hardware.
+Run it by typing:

+`./piserver/piserver.py`

-On the device, go to http://spicexbrown.appspot.com/spicex (or localhost:8080/spicex).
+Now, on the device, go to http://spicexbrown.appspot.com/spicex (or localhost:8080/spicex).

-(The camera server must also be running on the device -- run `python camera_server.py camera`)
+Go to http://spicexbrown.appspot.com/spicex?info=1 to see what the camera is currently seeing.

 To debug locally without a camera, run http://spicexbrown.appspot.com/spicex?debug=1.
 The "camera" will "see" a waffle, and chicken. haha